 Pansies are popular due to their color and pattern varieties.
 Their flowers last weeks, even in cold.
 Stick them in pots or containers – easy to move around for instant color wherever you want it.

-Used in gardens, pots, and as ornamental flowers.
+Uses: For gardens beauty, grow in pots, and as ornamental flowers.

 11. Cyclamen